 To go along with the NCAA Commitments, the EHL has also helped over 80 players work their way up the USA Hockey Ladder of Development to the North American Hockey League (NAHL) and the United States Hockey League (USHL).
 This area of advancement is also not limited to just players, as the EHL has seen a number of coaches make the jump up the ladder as well.

 The Eastern Hockey League Premier (EHLP) serves as a sub-division for the Eastern Hockey League (EHL).
-The EHLP recently kicked-off its 6th season under the EHL, with 12 teams split up between 3 different divisions.
+The EHLP celebrates the start of its 6th season under the EHL this fall, with 13 teams split up between 3 different divisions.
 While the name has changed a couple of times, the model remains the same; to help players develop and prepare for the next step in their journey.